bryantheastronaut/render-props-context/README.md

 );

 ```
 Now when we use the Name component, we can pass a _prop_ called _render_.
 The argument we recieve here is the name state.
-This is a great way to make a reusable component that accesses the same bit of state (say, a users name, for example), without needing to render the same thing every time.
+This is a great way to make a reusable component that accesses the same bit of state (say, a user's name, for example), without needing to render the same thing every time.

 ## Functions as children